Ukrainian Eurovision pop star becomes voice of protest

 President Vladimir Putin wants Kiev, heavily indebted over Russian gas, as a central pillar in a customs union with Belarus and Kazakhstan to rival the EU and the United States.

-But Lyzhychko sings on as protesters prepare for mass weekend demonstrations and Russia and the EU vie for Kiev’s favor, all the while cautious of the country’s huge debts.
+But Lyzhychko sings on as protesters prepare for mass weekend demonstrations and Russia and the EU vie for Kiev’s favour, all the while cautious of the country’s huge debts.

 At night, Kiev’s central Independence Square, or Maidan Nezalezhnosti, is filled with young men in hard hats and makeshift protective guards - volunteering as self-appointed security to man the barricades against any police raid.